 Figure 2 shows the tracking results of the Streamline, Fast Marching, Guided and the Stochastic tracking algorithm on synthetic data and on the monkey brain data.
 Since the Tensorline and the Tend method yield similar results to the Streamline algorithm, we only show the Streamline algorithm result.
 The Stochastic tracking result is embedded in each of the other three results as a semi-transparency isosurface.
-The color map shows the local fractional anisotropy (FA) value.
+The colormap shows the local fractional anisotropy (FA) value.
 The start seed points are shown by the smaller spheres while the ending region points are shown by the larger spheres.

-Figure 3 shows the average closest distance ( $D{CCP}$ ) and average area between corresponding fibers of noise free volume and each level of noisy volume using four algorithm: Streamline, Tensorline, Guided and Tend algorithm, whose correspondence between fibers or points are easily defined.
+Figure 3 shows the average closest distance ( $D{\text{CCP}}$ ) and average area between corresponding fibers of noise free volume and each level of noisy volume using four algorithm: Streamline, Tensorline, Guided and Tend algorithm, whose correspondence between fibers or points are easily defined.
 For the synthetic data, the tracking results from each algorithms are compared with the ground truth, and for the monkey brain data, the tracking results of each algorithms under different noise levels are compared with its own tracking result on the smoothed data without artificial Rician noise.
 One can see that either the average distance or the average area difference increases with the increasing noise level.
 The performance of these four algorithms are very similar, except the Guided tracking algorithm yields slightly different results from the other three methods.
 The fiber difference quantification using the current distance and the Earth Mover's Distance for both synthetic and monkey brain data are shown in Figure 4.
+The fiber tracks generated using all of the six tracking algorithms are compared with the ground truth or smoothed monkey brain data.
+We can see that the Stochastic tracking algorithm is very stable at different noise levels and produces the smallest difference for both measures on both data sets, while the performance of Fast Marching Method is not stable and tends to produce quite different results from the the ground truth or smoothed monkey brain data.
+These comparisons suggest that the Stochastic tracking algorithm is less sensitive to noise, since the noise effects are already accounted for during fiber tracking process.
+Furthermore, this suggests that the Stochastic fiber tracking algorithm may be good at finding the major structure of the data set, even at a very low signal to noise ratio.
+The Earth Mover's Distance and current distance can effectively capture the level of uncertainty for most of the algorithms, and the distances tend to increase when the noise level increase.

 Fig. 2.
-The results for synthetic data (top) and monkey brain (bottom) of four tracking algorithm, Streamline (left), Fast Marching, (middle), Guided tracking (right), Stochastic tracking (embedded as isosurface), the larger sphere shows the end points, and the smaller spheres show the starting points.
+The results for synthetic data (top) and monkey brain (bottom) of four tracking algorithm, Streamline (left), Fast Marching, (middle), Guided tracking (right), Stochastic tracking (embedded as isosurface), the larger spheres show the end points, and the smaller spheres show the starting points.